Take a look at our new website showcasing our Sensing the Wild projects funded by National Lottery Players through the Heritage Lottery

 Social Enterprise in Residence at Teesside University

-In return for an office space and great opportunities for networking and promotion of our work we provide mentoring for students and graduates and make presentations on the pros and cons of running businesses with a social purpose.
-We hope to be back on campus later this year.
+Since 2019 GFI has been Social Enterprise in Residence at Teesside University and we are based on campus at the Assembly Room in the Victoria Building, enjoying the great opportunities it offers for networking and promotion of our work.
+We provide mentoring for students and graduates and advise on the pros and cons of running businesses with a social purpose.

-Our thanks to all National Lottery Players - and to the National Lottery Community Fund and Heritage Lottery Fund for supporting our projects to provide social activities in the Tees Valley region, and to help to connect visually impaired people to the natural heritage in their local parks and woods.
+Our thanks to all National Lottery Players - and to the National Lottery Community Fund for supporting us with an Awards for All grant to provide social activities in the Tees Valley region for Blind and visually impaired people.

 Workshops in the community

 GFI has set up a new inclusive service providing social activities for people who love to be creative but find they are not generally able to access local art and craft classes because of a loss of mobility, a sensory impairment or other health issues.
 We can run sessions for groups of up to 12.

 If you are interested in asking us to run these workshops for your client group in your organisation or residential home or in a local accessible venue, please contact us for more information on Email: email@example.com or ring us on 01287 204204.